ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

 - add help text on the main page,
 - allow filtering by aircrats to better see the use of aircrafts by airports/routes,
 - implement a filter on number of flights to better see the most popular routes,
-- multiple selections for airports and aircrafts.
+- multiple selections for aircrafts.

 There are some feedback I will not take into account: